vivekchauhan12000/cart-react-native/README.md

 # cart-react-native
-It a cart app in which a funtionality of a cart is been applied and much more to come in future updates
+It a cart app in which a funtionality of a cart is been applied and much more to come in future updates It has complete account management and checkout management sytem intrigated